yashgode01/Finance_Dashboard_in_Excel/README.md

 Project Overview: This Financial Analysis Dashboard, designed to provide insights into budget, expenses, profit/loss, and transaction trends.
 Here’s a breakdown of the key sections:

 ## Data Sources:
-The dataset used for this analysis is a excel file and having - fields and - records.
+The dataset used for this analysis is a excel file.
+Having
+- Fields
+- Records

 ## Tools:
 - Excel